Fish >> Fish - Tropical Fish >> Remora Suckerfish

 Dusky Shark (Carcharhinus obscurus) - with Remora Suckerfish.
 Also known as Black Whaler and Bronze Whaler.
 Found throughout Australia in tropical and warm temperate seas.

-Grey Reef Shark (Carcharhinus amblyrhynchos) with Remora Suckerfish attached, escorted by Jacks.
-Also known as Black-vee Whaler and Longnose Blacktail Shark.
+Gray Reef Shark (Carcharhinus amblyrhynchos) with Remora Suckerfish attached, escorted by Jacks.
+Also known as Grey Reef Shark, Black-vee Whaler and Longnose Blacktail Shark.
 Great Barrier Reef, Queensland, Australia.
-Found throughout tropical Indo-West & Central Pacific.
+Indo-West & Central Pacific.

 Giant Oceanic Manta Ray (Manta birostris).
 Found throughout the world in tropical and subtropical waters, but also can be found in temperate waters.
 Largest type of ray in the world, recorded at over 7.6 metres (26ft) across.
 Great Barrier Reef, Australia